Building Temperatures

 Contact Facilities Services at 785-864-4770 or facilities@ku.edu to check or correct temperatures in your work area.

 NOTE: KU policy does not allow personal space heaters in campus buildings because of the significant fire hazard.
+Information on exemptions is on the Energy Policy and Standards page.

 HVAC Schedules